Our Services

 Colon hydrotherapy can cause rapid fluid shifts that temporarily alter your kidney panel—most notably by lowering eGFR and raising BUN and creatinine levels.
 These changes typically reflect prerenal azotemia, which is reversible with proper hydration and rest.
 To protect your kidneys:

-If you have concerns about kidney function or notice worrisome symptoms, try Ubie's free symptom checker for Acute Kidney Injury (AKI) to assess your risk and, importantly, speak to a doctor for personalized advice and care.
+If you have concerns about kidney function or notice worrisome symptoms after colon hydrotherapy, use Ubie's free symptom checker to assess your symptoms and help determine your next steps—and importantly, speak to a doctor for personalized advice and care.

 (References)